Most listeners plug their headphones straight into their laptop or smartphone headphone jack. Simple, right?

 The built-in DACs of your computer or smartphone leave a lot to be desired.
 So to improve sound quality, audiophiles often buy a dedicated DAC unit that runs between the headphone amp and audio source.
 Equally, if not more common, are headphone amp/DAC combos which combine an amp and DAC in a single unit.
 There are advantages and disadvantages to either approach.

 In this list we’ll be taking a look at a variety of headphone amps, including standalone ones and 2-in-1 headphone amp/DACs.
 To kick things off, let’s start with a dedicated headphone amp which is all the rage and one of the best ones we’ve ever tested.

 Schiit was founded in 2010 by two audio engineers in a garage with no external investment.
 They shook things up, making DACs and headphone amplifiers that stood toe-to-toe with ones that cost ten times as much.
 And today, they are by far and away the most talked about company when it comes to affordable audiophile headphone amps.

-The Magni 3 is the newest in the Magni series – their flagship standalone headphone amp.
-It’s aluminium housing is simple and industrial in design and gets bonus points for looking very attractive beside a Macbook Pro or iMac.
-It’s a very bare-bones headphone amp, with little more than a volume knob, high/low gain switch and an RCA output that means it can also be used as a preamp for powered speakers.
+Regardless of the model you pick, you’ll get superb sound quality with powerful bass, potent dynamics and a high level of separation.
+These are very bare-bones headphones amp with little more than a volume knob, high/low gain switch and an RCA output that means it can also be used as a preamp for powered speakers.